thunder-project/thunder-extraction/README.md

 - `max_iter` maximum number of algorithm iterations
 - `percentile` value for thresholding (higher means more thresholding)
 - `overlap` value for determining whether to merge (higher means fewer merges)
-- `threshold` percentile to use for thresholding
-- `overlap` degree of overlap required for merging

 The fit method takes the following options.